tytydraco/yessleep/out/I_live_alone_so_who_keeps_writing_messages_on_my_mirror.md

 It's not just houses that the incident soured for me, but mirrors as well.
 These days, when I visit a friend or stay at a hotel, I always have to carefully inspect the bathroom mirrors—shining a light directly into their faces and tapping a finger against the glass.
 Because the worst detail of the whole ordeal was that, when revisiting the bathroom with the police officer, I stepped into the old closet, closed the door, and looked into the mirror.

-Instead of my reflection, I saw the officer's face on the other side of the glass.
+Instead of the mirror backing, I saw the officer's face on the other side of the glass.